needle-tools/weaving/Readme.md

 ## Technical Details

 ### ToDos
+- Menu item to restore all modified assemblies from backup
 - ~~Merge multiple patches (prefix, postfix etc)
   - Issue with harmony is it outputs a dynamic method - there seems to be no way to get the body of a dynamic method (Mono.Reflection throws exception when trying to access bytes for IL)
   - Possible solution: patch harmony or fork harmony and provide access to CodeInstruction array (or provide access to internal patch methods)~~